3D Non-LTE radiation transfer: theory and applications to stars, exoplanets, and kilonovae: Numerical 3D radiative transfer

-The 1.5D approximation yields a major speed up in the 3D RT computation, if the interpolation of off-grid quantities is the main bottleneck.
-We note, however, that for larger NLTE statistical equilibrium problems, this interpolation is just one of many computationally expensive operations.
-The 1.5D approach is used, for example, in NLTE codes \RHD \citep{PereiraUitenbroek2015} and \Nicole \citep{SocasNavarro2015}.
-The consequences of this approximation are not easily predicted and are best checked for each individual application. \cite{SocasNavarro2015} suggest that it works well in LTE and also for strong lines in NLTE, where the mean free path is small. \cite{KiselmanNordlund1995} find that it has little influence on the NLTE source function of the \SI{777}{\nm} oxygen triplet in the Sun, but one should still use full 3D radiative transfer when computing the line profiles. \cite{Amarsi2016} repeat this test with multiple FGK-type stars and show that the approximation yields an error of 0.01 dex in the oxygen abundance where the \SI{777}{\nm} triplet forms higher in the atmosphere, typically solar-metallicity turn-off stars. \citet{Bergemann2019} compare 3D and 1.5D for Mn and find that both yield very similar line profiles suggesting that 1.5D NLTE is fully sufficient for spectroscopic diagnostics of late-type stars.
+The consequences of the 1.5D approach in RT are not easily predicted and are typically tested against selected 3D RT corner cases for a concrete science problem under investigation. \citet{SocasNavarro2015} suggest that it works well in LTE and also for strong lines in NLTE, where the mean free path is small. \cite{KiselmanNordlund1995} find that it has little influence on the NLTE source function of the \SI{777}{\nm} oxygen triplet in the Sun, but recommend using full 3D radiative transfer when computing the line profiles. \cite{Amarsi2016} repeat this test with multiple FGK-type stars and show that the approximation yields an error of $0.01$ dex in the oxygen abundance where the \SI{777}{\nm} triplet forms higher in the atmosphere, typically solar-metallicity turn-off stars. \citet[][their Fig. 13, top panel]{Bergemann2019} compare 3D and 1.5D for Mn and find that both yield very similar (the difference of the order of 1 $\%$ or less in the line cores of Mn I lines) line profiles suggesting that 1.5D NLTE RT is fully sufficient for spectroscopic diagnostics of late-type stars.
+We note, however, that here are examples where full 3D yields significantly different results compared to 1.5D.
+This is the case for hyper- or mega-metal-poor stars \citep{Beers2005}, such as SMSS0313-6708 with a metallicity [Fe/H]$\lesssim -6$ analyzed in \citet{Nordlander2017b}.
+The latter study reported differences of up to 0.22 dex between 1.5D NLTE and 3D NLTE for Fe lines in this star.

 Since continuum emission in FGKM-type stellar atmospheres is fairly isotropic, the 1.5D RT method produces reasonable estimates of mean (angle-averaged) intensities $J_{\nu}$ even when integrated over only a few number of angles.
 This implies that 1.5D approach can be safely used in NLTE SE calculations, where only $J_{\nu}$ (usually integrated over large frequency ranges) are required for the integrals of radiative rates.